-The quick and easy way – myflightradar24
+The simplest way to log your flights – myflightradar24

 It works by entering a few data points about the flight like the origin, destination, times, aircraft type, registration and seat.
 The flight gets logged and can be automatically displayed on a map – with access to all sorts of statistics.
 Here’s an example of a random user: